-- There are several studies and research on the effects of agroecological practices on climate change adaptation and mitigation, management of natural resources, conservation and restoration of biodiversity and enhancement of ecosystem services.
-However, there are very few rigorous studies on effect of policies to the -increased- use of agroecology practices and principles and the resulting impacts on economic and social aspects. - The few policies that support directly MF and AF systems approach them with a specific technical/agronomic aspect and not with further agroecological principles in mind e.g. failing to incorporate socio-economic aspects. - The non-European policy approaches to MF and AF are very interesting and give inspirations, but none of them are specific enough for European or EU conditions.
+- 1. The few policies that support directly AF and MF systems approach them with a focus on technical and agronomic aspects, and mostly do not have further agroecological principles in mind (e.g. failing to incorporate socio-economic aspects of the food system). - 2.
+The non-European policy approaches to AF and MF are very interesting and give inspirations, but none of them are specific enough for European or EU conditions.
 In a global setting the EU policy process is unique.
-However, mutual exchange and learning especially regarding EU policy consequences outside Europe are very important, also for MF and AF policies. - Our mapping reveals a strong lack of financing for MF and AF.
-Only Belgium, France, Hungary, Ireland, Italy (some regions), Portugal, Spain (some regions), Switzerland, (UK) have activated CAP measures on Agroforestry. - The potential for AF is seen in respect to carbon sequestering ecosystem service providers but not as major food system change driver.
-MF is not recognised within policy as having the potential to meet sustainability or food security goals, but few policies specifically support MF directly. - Re-integrating crop and livestock (MF) has potential to address many ecological, economic and social objectives for agriculture but little is known about prevalence of these systems and the policy needs around them.
+However, mutual exchange and learning especially regarding EU policy consequences outside Europe are very important, also for MF and AF policies.

-- In our review, Good Practices examples can be found within current models (e.g. in Hungary, Switzerland.
-Hungary) and should be improved for the future.
-This will be picked up in the further tasks of the policy workpackage and how knowledge from Good or Best Practice examples can be shared including potential insights from the ELMs agroforestry and agroecology test trials currently done in different parts of the UK (see UK section). - Policies specifically related to gender were not found in either the AF or MF fields, although there is research interest that links (species, mixing crop, landscape and marketing) diversity to the presence of diverse gender role.
+- 3. Our mapping reveals a strong lack of financing for AF and MF.
+Even in countries that do provide some funding for these practices, do so with a budget that is too small to create a meaningful increase in MF and AF. - 4.
+The potential for AF is seen in respect to carbon sequestering and as an ecosystem service provider but not as major food system change driver. - 5.
+MF is not recognised within the policy as having the potential to meet sustainability or food security goals. - 6.
+Re-integrating crop and livestock (MF) has the potential to address many ecological, economic and social objectives for agriculture but little is known about prevalence of these systems and the policy needs around them. - 7.
+In our review, 'good practice' examples can be found (e.g. Switzerland, Portugal) and will be analysed in further tasks of the policy work-package, including how knowledge from good practice examples can be shared (including potential insights from the ELMs agroforestry and agroecology test trials currently done in different parts of the UK, see UK section). - 8.
+Policies specifically related to gender were not found in either the AF or MF fields, although there is research interest that links (species, mixing crop, landscape and marketing) diversity to the presence of diverse gender role.

-It is our recommendation that both AF and MF should be deeply embedded within agricultural practice, both in the EU and non-EU.
+It is our recommendation that both AF and MF should be deeply embedded within agricultural practice, both in the EU and non-EU countries.
 Policy coherence and alignment with other sustainability and food security and food sovereignty goals must not be over-looked.
-Both MF and AF systems are also agroecological systems and their implementation must adhere the principles of agroecology in Europe.
+Both AF and MF systems are also agroecological systems and their implementation must adhere the principles of agroecology in Europe.
 Those extend into the socio-political aspects of the food system re-design.
 Policy makers need to take all these considerations into account when co-developing policy.